-Big business attacks Big Tech’s favorite law
+IBM, Marriott, Mickey Mouse attack Big Tech’s favorite law

 Airbnb declined to comment.

-IBM, which like other enterprise software providers is trying to distance itself from businesses like Facebook, has supported adjusting Section 230 so companies must take “reasonable care” to keep unlawful uses of their platforms in check.
+IBM, which like other enterprise-software providers is trying to distance itself from businesses like Facebook, has supported adjusting Section 230 so companies must take “reasonable care” to keep unlawful uses of their platforms in check.
 The proposal would apply to companies that not only hosted information but also made it available to the public.
-That means it would cover a consumer service like Instagram but not to a cloud computing provider like IBM.
+That means it would cover a consumer service like Instagram but not to a cloud-computing provider like IBM.

 The Motion Picture Association and the News Media Alliance, a group that lobbies for news organizations, have urged the Trump administration not to allow the protections in a future trade deal with Britain.
 The film group’s concern is that it could make copyright enforcement more difficult.
 (The New York Times is a member of the News Media Alliance.)